 But later, as everything is even less fine and things seem more Kafkaesque, he pleads — “We need to hang on until summer!
 Please work with me!”

 Because Mr. Lewis, in trying to rein in Tim’s reign of terror, runs him afoul of the brute’s rich, well-connected father.
 Kevin Pollack is a decent dramatic actor (“A Few Good Men”) and one of the most gifted comic impressionists of our time.
 But as Bernie Cooper, he is menace incarnate.

-Dick, fleshing out a short film he made with this title and on this subject a couple of years back, teases us with two might-be-romances.
-Daniela and Preston are in the foxhole together, awkwardly facing the pitiless piling on of teenagers who are all too eager to reward the bullies for not picking on them.
+Dick, fleshing out a short film he made with this title and on this subject a couple of years back, suggests two might-be-romances.
+Daniela and Preston are in the foxhole together, awkwardly facing the pitiless piling-on of teenagers who are all too eager to reward the bullies for not picking on them.
 They will bring you to the verge of tears.

 Because Dastmalchian never quite lets us root for the guy.
 We can twitch and empathize with James, even if we don’t sympathize with him.
 “Bitter…sweet” his only pal on the faculty (John Hoogenakker) says of him.